tierrun/node-sdk/README.md

 // that's it, it'll start the sidecar as needed
 ```

-To point at a pre-existing running Tier sidecar, set the
-`TIER_SIDECAR` environment variable to its base URL.

-To operate on live Stripe data (that is, to start the sidecar in
-live mode), set `TIER_LIVE=1` in the environment.

-Turn on debug output by setting `TIER_DEBUG=1` or
-`NODE_DEBUG=tier` in the environment.

-Note that you must have previously run [`tier connect`](https://tier.run/docs/cli/connect) to authorize Tier to
+Note that you must have previously run [`tier
+connect`](https://tier.run/docs/cli/connect) to authorize Tier to
 access your Stripe account, or set the `STRIPE_API_KEY`
 environment variable.

-This of course requires that Node's `child_process` module is
+This requires that Node's `child_process` module is available, so
+does not work with environments that do not have access to it.
+If
-available.
-If `fetch` is not available, then the optional
+`fetch` is not available, then the optional `node-fetch`
-`node-fetch` dependency will be loaded as a polyfill.
+dependency will be loaded as a polyfill.

-### Raw Client Mode
+### Custom Client Custom Mode

 To use Tier in an environment where `child_process.spawn` is not
-available, or where you simply don't need this added
+available, or where you cannot set environment variables, you
-functionality because you are managing the sidecar yourself, you
-can load and instantiate the client:
+can load and instantiate the client yourself:

 ```ts
 // hybrid module, either works